Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Scientific AFC Evaluation

 \subsection{LLMs as Scientific AFC Models}

-\paragraph{Experimental Setup} We tested how well LLMs can fact-check claims in \dataset{} when prompted to predict their veracity directly.
+HFCs disseminates their fact-checking articles widely, which can give unfair advantages to models when they are evaluated on the same misinformation \citep{glockner-etal-2022-missing}.
 We prompted each LLM (\emph{a})~without any evidence to test whether it already has parametric knowledge about the claims from pretraining \citep{magar-schwartz-2022-data} and (\emph{b})~with the relevant evidence passages to test their reasoning capabilities in a \emph{RAG} style, similarly to \citet{manakul-etal-2023-selfcheckgpt}.
-For parametric knowledge, we let the LLM generate a fact-checking article (\emph{FC}), which is closest to our application, but may bias the model due to the prevalence of misinformation in fact-checking articles.
-As a neutral prompt, we additionally \emph{asked} the LLM to predict the veracity to the best of their knowledge.
+For parametric knowledge, we let the LLM generate a fact-checking article (\emph{FC}), which is closest to our application, but may bias the model to refute a claim due to the prevalence of misinformation in fact-checking articles.
+As a neutral prompt, we additionally \emph{asked} the LLM to predict the veracity of the claim to the best of their knowledge.
 All prompts are listed in §\ref{appendix:prompts}.
+Table~\ref{tab:llm-as-afc} shows the results on \dataset{} and 100 randomly sampled correct claims from \textsc{HealthVer} and \textsc{CovidFact} (50 per dataset).
+Both datasets contain real-world health-related claims from the internet.
+The percentages may not add up to 100\% if LLMs refuse to answer.

-\paragraph{Results} Table~\ref{tab:llm-as-afc} shows the results on \dataset{} and 100 randomly sampled correct claims from \textsc{HealthVer} and \textsc{CovidFact} (50 from each dataset), both of which focus on real-world health-related claims from the internet.
-Note that the percentages do not always add up to 100\% as LLMs can refuse to answer.
-The results suggest that all LLMs seem to have learned that the claims in \dataset{} are not true.
-Also, true claims are rarely classified as \textsc{False} and mostly as \textsc{True}.
-The proportion of claims predicted as \textsc{True} increases when providing additional evidence.
-Interestingly, this also happens to misinformation in \dataset{} despite the LLM seemingly knowing that these claims are not true and despite that the \emph{misrepresented} evidence does not truly support the claims.
-This is similar to overruling the internal knowledge with evidence \citep{wu2024faithful} and suggests that the LLMs do not identify the reasoning gaps between the claim and the evidence, as outlined by the HFCs.
-Our findings indicate that LLMs, similarly to humans, are prone to misinterpreting scientific publications.
+All LLMs tend to have parametric knowledge about the veracity of many claims.
+When providing evidence, the ratio of claims predicted as \textsc{True} increases not only for correct claims but also for misinformation, despite that the \emph{misrepresented} evidence does not truly support the claims.
+This phenomenon is similar to overruling the internal knowledge with evidence \citep{wu2024faithful} and suggests that the LLMs do not identify the reasoning gaps between the claim and the evidence.
+Similarly to humans, LLMs seem prone to misinterpreting scientific publications.
 Due to their high persuasiveness \citep{augenstein2023factuality, el2024mechanism}, this can lead to disastrous problems when people rely on LLMs, even if LLMs transparently output the (misrepresented) used evidence.